michael mack poet, playwright, performer

 Directed by Daniel Gidron, Mack's lyric monologue premiered at the 10-year anniversary of Boston's clergy sexual abuse crisis.

-press
+"conversations" press links

-NEW YORK TIMES Feature, FRONT PAGE, National News — Jan 14, 2013
+THE NEW YORK TIMES Feature, FRONT PAGE of National News section — Jan 14, 2013

 BOSTON GLOBE Feature — Mar 28, 2012